privateprep/coding-space-website/src/pages/index.md

         content: /classes
 differentiators:
   - image:
-      image: /img/as-seen-on.png
-      alt: The Coding Space featured on Nickelodeon!
-    mdContent: >-
-      ## Recognized Among the Best Coding Classes for Kids

-      We've been featured in [Time Out](https://www.timeout.com/kids/the-best-coding-for-kids-classes), [Mommy Poppins](https://mommypoppins.com/coding-nyc-kids-scratch-computer-programming-classes-programs), and [Tiny Beans](https://tinybeans.com/new-york/coding-classes-for-kids-nyc/), as seen on Good Morning America and Nickelodeon!
-  - image:
       image: /img/slice-9-2-.png
       alt: Kids collaborating on coding projects
     mdContent: >-
       ## Student-Centered Learning

-      Our project-based, self-paced coding curriculum in Scratch, JavaScript, Python, and more lets kids code games, animations, and apps as unique as they are.
+      Our project-based, self-paced curriculum in Scratch, JavaScript, Python, and more lets kids create games, animations, and apps as unique as they are.
   - image:
       image: /img/hands_on.jpeg
       alt: An instructor and two students gather around a computer with electronics